illinois-cs415/illinois-cs415.github.io/_assignments/project.md

 If there are issues that are preventing you from working effectively as a team member or the planned work turns out to be unreasonable, let your project mentor know as soon as possible and we will work on getting things fixed.

+# Milestones
+The project is broken down into several phases.
+You are responsible for knowing the submission dates and meeting them in a timely fashion.

 ## Initial Check-in (2 points)
 Each student will receive an e-mail from their project mentor and must respond by March 28.